-The purpose of this website is to explain the PhD project that I’m currently pursuing under the funding of the Vanier Canada Graduate Scholarship from Natural Sciences and Engineering Research Council of Canada (NSERC).
+The purpose of this website is to explain the PhD project that I’m currently pursuing under the funding of the Vanier Canada Graduate Scholarship from the Natural Sciences and Engineering Research Council of Canada (NSERC).

-The subject of this research concerns a hybrid system integrating a photovoltaic/thermal solar collector providing both, electricity and heat to a transcritical CO2 heat pump.
+The subject of this research concerns a hybrid system integrating a photovoltaic/thermal solar collector providing both electricity and heat to a transcritical CO2 heat pump.

 This project aims to develop a prototype able to improve the heating performances of heat pumps used in cold climate using the heat provided by the sun.
 In this way, a hybrid photovoltaic/thermal solar collector will be integrated with a transcritical CO2 heat pump to increase the number of hours where the system will provide heat with good performances.
 The final system will also be able to provide an alternative source of electricity.